gnunn1/modernize-apps-jboss/docs/cdk-docs/md/03-mono-to-micro-part-1.md

 ## Test Locally

-Using the WildFly Swarm maven plugin (predefined in `pom.xml`), you can conveniently run the application locally and test the endpoint.
+Using the Thorntail (ex-WildFly Swarm) maven plugin (predefined in `pom.xml`), you can conveniently run the application locally and test the endpoint.

 `mvn wildfly-swarm:run`